Krishna Bhakthi: Soundtrack

 Music was composed by S. V. Venkatraman and Kunnakudi Venkatarama Iyer and lyrics were written by Udumalai Narayana Kavi.
 The song "Saarasam Vaseegara" was composed by G. Ramanathan.
 Kunnakudi Venkatarama Iyer composed music for the song "Kannan Varuvarodi", to which dance was choreographed by Vazhuvoor B. Ramaiah Pillai.
 He also composed music for "Thamarai Senkann" and "Entha Vedu".
 The song "Entha Vedu Kontha O Raagavaa" is set in the raga Saraswathi Manohari.

 Release and reception

 Krishna Bhakthi was released on 14 January 1949.
 The Indian Express wrote, "P. U. Chinnappa as the wily Rajaguru does credit to his reputation as top male star of the day.
 T. R. Rajakumari as the charming and ingenuous Rajanartaki gives a convincing performance".
 The Hindu wrote, "Krishna Bhakthi should have a very popular run for several weeks for more reasons than one.
 The theme has been handled in a very dignified and telling manner."
 The Mail wrote, "The drab found in most Tamil mythological pictures is completely eliminated in Krishna Bakthi".
+The film was released partly in color.